IN-SPIRE Grant Program

 IN-SPIRE APPLICATION PROCESS

-Note-1: the IN-SPIRE application and review procedures parallel those of a NIH grant application in format and content.
+Note-1: the IN-SPIRE application and review procedures parallel those of an NIH grant application in format and content.
 Consistent with NIH applications, all IN-SPIRE applications must strictly adhere to the guidelines and requirements listed below.
 Failure to comply with the guidelines may result in the application being rejected immediately without review.

 Note-2: Presentation and Formatting